 Communicate completion of each language to the Graduate Coordinator, who will check them off against the “Language Plan” filed in Year 1 and enter the milestone in SIS.
 You must complete at least one language before you start comprehensive exams.

-Comprehensive exams must be successfully completed no later than the end of the semester following completion of coursework, although some exams may be taken during coursework.
+Comprehensive exams must be successfully completed no later than the end of the sixth semester (or 5th for those with advanced standing) in the PhD program, although some exams may be taken during coursework.
 Communicate the passing of each exam via email to the Graduate Coordinator, who will check them off against the “Exam Plan” filed in Year 1 and enter this milestone in SIS.
 The student is a “degree candidate” or “ABD” once all of these exams are recorded in SIS as “passed.”

 Within six months after completion of the language requirement and comprehensive exams, a conference is held to discuss the student’s dissertation research prospectus (often also called the dissertation proposal).
 The Graduate Coordinator will prepare paperwork for the committee members to sign upon the successful defense, and the paperwork will be immediately returned to the Graduate Coordinator to be recorded in SIS.